carpentries-incubator/high-dimensional-stats-r/episodes/04-regression-regularisation.md

 test error on unseen data.
 First, we'll go through an example of what exactly this means.

-For the next few exercises, we'll work with a signature for methyl age from Horvath.
+For the next few exercises, we'll work with a set of features known to be associated with age from Horvath.

 ~~~